Valdarix/valdarix.github.io/docs/crime/drugs.md

 nav_order: 3
 ---

-## Drugs
+# Drugs

+### Drug Types

-We currently have 4 types of drugs in the city.
-Our drug script is a custom written drug script that is ever evoloving so it is important to check beack here for updates.
+We currently have **four types of drugs** available in the city.
+Our drug system is custom-built and constantly evolving, so it's important to check back here for updates.

-.
-Weed
-.
-Coke
-.
-Crack
-.
-Meth
+- **Weed**
+- **Coke**
+- **Crack**
+- **Meth**

-More may be added over time.
+More drugs may be added over time as the script develops.

+### Finding Drug Locations

-Drug location hints and keys can be found while doing other things in the city.
+Hints and keys to drug locations can be found while participating in other activities around the city.
+Keep your eyes open for clues.

 ### Drug Gathering

-Gathering the items needed to process drugs uses the 3rd-eye feature.
-There are several different items needed depending on which drug you are processing.
+To gather the items needed for drug processing, you'll use the **third-eye feature**.
+Each drug requires different items for processing, so make sure you're collecting the correct ingredients depending on the drug you're working with.

 ### Drug Processing

-Once you have located the processing location and have the key for that location you can process the drug.
-You do not need to know the recipe, the processing location will tell you the max amount you can make at that time.
+Once you’ve found the processing location and have the key, you can begin processing the drug.
+You won’t need to memorize any recipes—the processing location will tell you the maximum amount of the drug you can produce at that time.

-> NOTE: some drugs may require the use of the same ingredient so pay attention to your inventory to see what is used.
+> **Note:** Some drugs may share ingredients, so keep an eye on your inventory to track what’s being used.

 ### Drug Selling

-Currenlty the only way to sell your drugs is civilian selling using the third eye.
-We will be adding more ways in the future.
+Currently, the only way to sell drugs is through **civilian selling** using the third-eye feature.
+However, more selling methods will be added in the future as we expand the system.